vojtamolda/Plotly.swift/Readme.md

 # License

-Library is licensed under the MIT license.
+Library is licensed under the GPL license.
 See [the text](License.txt) for more details.